trys/trysv4/content/blog/eleventy-design-system.md

 Eleventy was the obvious candidate.
 Generating "pages from data" was the most compelling feature, and add to that the flexibility in templating and the rapid build times, there really was no other stack that came close.

-Taking inspiration from [Fractal](https://fractal.build/); a project birthed from design systems projects at Clearleft, I wanted to build this system around component "context".
+Taking inspiration from [Fractal](https://fractal.build/); a project born from design systems projects at Clearleft, I wanted to build this system around component "context".
 Context is a fancy word for the data that gets passed to a component to render it, and it allows you to render a component, and any number of variants by providing different data.

 Mixed with the [encapsulated macro pattern](/blog/encapsulated-11ty-components/), we can demonstrate these  components with ease, and with a consistent interface.